mhagstrand/slate/source/includes/_themes_syntax.md

 <pre>%%GLOBAL_ProductName%%</pre>

-The availability of specific variables differs on the layout template that’s being edited (for example, the variable for the description of a product is available on the product details page, but not on the category view/product listing page).
+Specific variables' availability depends on the layout template that you're editing.
+For example, the variable for a product's description is available on the product details page, but not on the category view/product listing page.

 ### <span class="jumptarget"> Panel References </span>

 Panels are the different blocks used by BigCommerce to build a page.
 Panels are referenced both inside layout files and inside other panel files.

-Panels are referenced in templates as follows, where [panel_name] is the name of a file in the Theme’s Panels directory:
+Panels are referenced in templates as follows, where `[panel_name]` is a placeholder for the name of a file in the theme’s Panels directory:

 <pre>%%Panel.[panel_name]%%</pre>